NBA Rumors: LA Clippers Could Acquire Kyle Lowry For Four Players In Proposed Blockbuster Trade

 More than a month before the 2021 trade deadline, rumors have started to swirl around veteran point guard Kyle Lowry and his future with the Toronto Raptors.
-Though the Raptors have managed to find their way back in the playoff race, there’s a growing belief around the league that Lowry’s departure from Toronto is inevitable.
-Lowry may already be on the downside of his career but once he becomes officially available on the trading block, he’s expected to receive strong interest from teams that are in dire need of a backcourt boost and an additional star power on their roster.
+Though the Raptors have managed to find their way back in the playoff race, there’s a growing belief around the league that Lowry’s departure is inevitable.
+Lowry may already be on the downside of his career, but once he becomes officially available on the trading block, he’s expected to receive strong interest from teams that are in dire need of a backcourt boost and an additional star on their roster.

-One of the potential suitors of Lowry on the trade market is the Los Angeles Clippers.
-Of all the teams that could go after the veteran point guard, Jake Fischer of Bleacher Report believes that the Clippers have a “cleaner path” to acquire him before the 2021 trade deadline.
-In the proposed scenario that would send him to Los Angeles, Fischer suggested that the Clippers could offer the Raptors a package that includes Lou Williams, Patrick Beverley, Ivica Zubac, and Mfiondu Kabengele.
+One of the potential suitors for Lowry is the Los Angeles Clippers.
+Of all the teams that could go after the veteran point guard, Jake Fischer of Bleacher Report believes that the Clippers have a “cleaner path” to acquire him.
+In the proposed scenario that would send him to L.A., Fischer suggested that the Clippers could offer the Raptors a package that includes Lou Williams, Patrick Beverley, Ivica Zubac, and Mfiondu Kabengele.

 “Los Angeles has made it widely known that Lou Williams is available, sources said, and there’s a cohort in that front office ready to move on from Patrick Beverley as well—although the Clippers have been more in the market for a mid-tier guard than someone like Lowry, sources said.
 Adding someone of Lowry’s caliber, however, would boost L.A.’s best punch against the West’s other heavyweights.
 The Clippers could add Ivica Zubac and Mfiondu Kabengele to a Beverley-Williams package to make the salaries match, and that return would bring Toronto two young big men to fill the hole up front.”